ansible-collections/cisco.nxos/README.md

 ## Installing this collection

-You can install the Cisco NXOS collection with the Ansible Galaxy CLI:
+You can install the Cisco NX-OS collection with the Ansible Galaxy CLI:

     ansible-galaxy collection install cisco.nxos